 I’ve seen other references that suggest using Glyphosate (round up) to control Amur Honeysuckle.
 With all the recent news linking too much Glyphosate to cancer, I will give you an alternative that is effective and doesn’t involve spraying.

-To kill a mature shrub, what I do is cut it off at the base.
+To kill a mature Amur Honeysuckle Tree, what I do is cut it off at the base and apply brush killer.
 Depending on the size, this could involve removing many branches, brush clearing, etc. But once you get to the main trunk, you just cut it off as low as you can.
 I have used chain saws or hand saws for this.
 The result is the same, but one just requires a bit more effort.

 Apply Brush Killer